maxxNcode/say-to-go/FEATURES.md

 - Provides intelligent suggestions for common regions
 - Falls back to major cities when searching for countries or regions
 - Handles common location name variations
+- Automatically searches for nearby cities with imagery when direct coverage is unavailable

 ### 3. 360° Street-Level Imagery
 The app integrates with Mapillary's API to display interactive 360° street-level imagery of locations.